-Public Finance by Women (PFW) supported by Grant Thornton UK LLP is delighted to be hosting a roundtable on 5 December, 5.30pm – 7pm, to discuss whether there is a fair playing field for women seeking leadership positions in public finance.
+Public Finance by Women (PFW) supported by Grant Thornton UK LLP was delighted to host a roundtable on 5 December 2019, to discuss whether there is a fair playing field for women seeking leadership positions in public finance.
+The debate was lively and covered a lot of ground.
+Redefining the role of leader, culture and behavioural change, as well as addressing unconscious bias were discussed at length as a means to addressing gender inequality.
+Mentoring featured highly as a support tool helping women throughout their careers.

 Catch up on the latest news about 'Breaking Barriers for Women Leaders in Public Finance'.
 On 18 July 2019 PFW outlined the case for change and the barriers that confront females as they strive to succeed in their careers.
 Chaired by Sumita Shah from ICAEW, she asked some searching questions about how we overcome the barriers and issues, such as unconscious bias and the organisational DNA, as well as setting out some of the enablers.